WebAssembly/spec/spectec/test-prose/TEST.md

 - the vector type vectype matches the vector type vectype.

 Valtype_sub
-- the value type valtype_u0 matches the value type valtype_u1 if and only if:
+- the value type valtype_u0 matches the value type valtype_u1 if:
   - Either:
     - valtype_u0 is numtype_1.
     - valtype_u1 is numtype_2.